Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Simulation study

 where the cosine operates element-wise.
 See \citet{Rahimi2008_random_features} for more discussion on random features.
 For the potential outcome under treatment, $m(1, x) = \E[Y(1) \mid X = x]$, we add a linear treatment effect on the logit scale:

 We then generate the potential outcomes $Y_i(0),Y_i(1)$ as independent Bernoulli draws with probabilities $m(0, X_i)$ and $m(1, X_i)$, respectively.

-With each simulation draw, we consider finding a safe empirical policy by solving Equation~\eqref{eq:maximin_emp_bnd} under a Lipschitz restriction on the model as in Example~\ref{ex:lip} and with the threshold policy class $\Pi_\text{thresh}$ in Equation~\eqref{eq:threshold_policy}.
+With each simulation draw, we consider finding a safe empirical policy by solving Equation~\eqref{eq:maximin_emp_bnd} under a Lipschitz restriction on the model as in Appendix~\ref{sec:lip} and with the threshold policy class $\Pi_\text{thresh}$.
 Note that the true model is in fact much smoother than Lipschitz; here we consider using the looser assumption.
 Following our empirical analysis in Section~\ref{sec:nvca_threshold}, we take the average outcome at each value of $x$, and compute the largest difference in consecutive averages as pilot estimates for the Lipschitz constants $\lambda_0$ and $\lambda_1$.
 We then solve Equation~\eqref{eq:maximin_emp_bnd} using $\frac{1}{2}$, 1, and 2 times these pilot estimates as the Lipschitz constants, and setting the significance level to 0, 80\% and 95\%.

+We also consider using a model-based imputation estimator without accounting for partial identification.
+Because the baseline policy assigns 0 for $x \in \{0, 1, 2, 3, 4\}$ and 1 for $x \in \{5, 6, 7, 8, 9\}$, there are 5 unique values of the covariate when $\tilde{\pi}(x)$ is 0 or 1.
+Therefore, we fit two separate non-parametric models for $\hat{m}(0, x)$ and $\hat{m}(1, x)$ by fitting a logistic regression of $Y$ on $X$ with a degree four polynomial of $X$.
+This creates 5 parameters for each model, one for each unique observed data point.
+We then use each estimated 4-degree polynomial logistic regression model to extrapolate $\hat{m}(0,x)$ for $x \geq 5$ and $\hat{m}(1,x)$ for $x < 5$ and estimate an imputation-based policy $\hat{\pi}^\text{impute}$ solving Equation~\eqref{eq:impute_estimator}.
 We additionally compute the oracle threshold policy that uses the true model values $m(0,x)$ and $m(1,x)$.
 We do this for sample sizes $n \in (500, 1000, 1500, 2000)$.